 Patent search helps to determine the relevance of an invention in light of the existing art.
-A patent search is pivotal for companies and researchers to define their IP strategies, identifying potential blocking patents before entering a market, determine state of the art, and locating potential infringers to exploit their portfolios to earn profits.
+It is pivotal for companies and researchers to define their IP strategies, identifying potential blocking patents before entering a market, determine state of the art, and locating potential infringers to exploit their portfolios to earn profits.

 That said, patents are dynamic; everyday new patent applications are filed and published, new patents are granted, patents are abandoned, and often the patent law also changes.
-Therefore, it is almost impossible to have a perfect patent search.
-The limitations which need to be considered before conducting a patent search are described herein.
+Therefore, it is almost impossible to have a perfect search.
+Further, We describe the limitations we need to considered before conducting a patent search.

-In most of the patent search approaches, keywords based search is widely used.
+In most of the search approaches, Professionals widely use keywords based search.
 The keyword based search results give large result sets, which sometimes could make the search prone to missing on key documents.
 Moreover, such search techniques cannot be used for finding patent document which are more reliant on the included drawings to explain the invention.

 The other reliability problem associated with searching is that the available search tools are not perfect.
 Each patent database has its own limitations, in the form of patent coverage, available number of fields, search algorithms, etc. On top, often there is missing data in the patent document itself.
 And then there is limitation of translating the non-English patent documents.
 Some databases provide machine translations, but such translations are far from perfect.

-The point is that patent searching is not an exact science, and therefore it must be appreciated that absolutely exhaustive patent search is close to impossible.
+The point is that patent searching is not an exact science, and therefore one must accept that absolutely exhaustive patent search is close to impossible.